Police 'lathicharge' protesting farmers near Karnal, 10 injured; farmers block highways | Politics

 The police said the protesters were bent on moving towards the venue of the BJP meeting in Karnal.
 All roads leading to the venue had been heavily barricaded.

 ''Many farmers were injured after police brutally lathicharged them without any provocation.
-Some even could be seen with blood all over their clothes,'' Chaduni said, strongly condemning the police action.
+Some even could be seen with blood all over their clothes,'' Haryana BKU leader Gurnam Singh Chaduni said, strongly condemning the police action.

 He said that as part of their ongoing agitation against the farm laws, the farmers had decided to hold a peaceful protest against BJP leaders, for which they had assembled at the Bastara toll plaza.